-CBG displays a multitude of potential health benefits including working as a neuroprotectant, having antioxidant properties, aiding with skin ailments such as an antibacterial and anti-fungal agent, appetite stimulation, treatment of gastrointestinal disorders, inflammation reduction, shows promise in fighting cancer, and lowering intraocular pressure, which may benefit glaucoma patients.
+CBG displays a multitude of potential health benefits including working as a neuroprotectant, having antioxidant properties, aiding with skin ailments such as an antibacterial and anti-fungal agent, appetite stimulation, treatment of gastrointestinal disorders, inflammation reduction, and lowering intraocular pressure.

 HOW DOES CBG WORK?